ELIGIBILITY FOR MEMBERSHIP

 Pension and Military Records

-Federal and State Census Records (1850 and after)
+Federal and State Census Records-showing the family relationships (1880 and after)

 Gravestones and Mortician Records